 Among those facial features that are decidedly gender-identifying, the nose is one of the most obvious.
 Men’s noses are generally larger, more prominent, and wider while women typically have noses that are smaller, narrower across the bridge, and more refined in shape and size.
 If you are seeking female-to-male (FTM) facial gender confirmation surgery, a rhinoplasty is typically included in the set of recommended procedures because it is intrinsically connected to the brow and forehead which is also typically altered during facial masculinization.

 Within the context of facial masculinization or FTM gender confirmation surgery, a rhinoplasty essentially masculinizes the overall shape, size, and appearance of the nose for a natural-looking, and ideally, an undetectable result.
 The procedure increases the prominence of the nasal bridge, eliminates any asymmetries (such as an unwanted nasal bump), alters the dorsal profile, and also improves overall aesthetic appearance, and maybe even its function due to any congenital structural defects.
-The goal of masculinizing rhinoplasty is to modify the projection and profile of the nose and, as needed, the width of the nose to make it more masculine-looking, while maintaining harmony with other facial features so that you, still look like “you” after the surgery.
+The goal of masculinizing rhinoplasty is to modify the projection and profile of the nose, and the width of the nose as needed to make it more masculine-looking, while still maintaining harmony with other facial features so that you still look like “you” after the surgery.

 Bruising and swelling are the most common side effects, and typically resolve within a few weeks.
 The nose is protected in the early phase of healing by a splint.
 After this comes off, surgical tape is placed over your nose to further reduce swelling by the end of the second week.
 Some patients experience swelling and/or bruising around their eyes depending on how easily they bruise.
 The nose may swell in a manner that other people generally don’t notice.
 Typically, the pain is minimal and can be controlled with non-opioid pain medication.